petzku/fgo-drops/README.md

   Gotterdammerung -- Viaduct of Ice                  -- 1.00  54.0
 ```

-The latter script outputs some data to the console (specified in the `OUTPUT` list in `config.py`).
-The default list at the time of writing is the non-gold materials required for maxing Skadi.
+The latter script outputs data on some materials to the console (specified in the `OUTPUT` list in `config.py`).
+The output format is `<Singularity> -- <Quest name> -- <AP efficiency> <material APD>`.
+The default material list at the time of writing is the non-gold materials required for maxing Skadi.

 The script outputs all the data into some JSON files.
 The most interesting one of these is probably `locations_efficiency.json`.
 It contains data like the following (reformatted):